Open Source Software (OSS)

 Code faults will exist regardless of whether the product is open source or commercial.
 The key distinction is who is responsible for bug fixes; vendors are liable for commercial software, whereas consumers are responsible for open-source software.
 OSS can be readily protected with solid AppSec tools and practices.

-There is a free software alternative to proprietary or "closed source" software.
-Closed source software is extremely secure.
-Only the source code's owners have the legal right to view it.
+There is a free alternative to proprietary or "closed source" software.
+Closed-source software is highly secure, and only the source code's owners have the legal right to view it.

 Closed source code cannot be legally edited or duplicated, and the user only pays to use the product as intended—they cannot modify it or share it with their community.